 Translational research can raise unique ethics questions, and understanding those concerns is crucial for safe and successful conduct of translational projects.
 SC CTSI provides research ethics support to help investigators, research team members, and clinicians anticipate, identify, and respond to relevant ethical issues and adopt and share best practices.
 If the consultation is of a sensitive or urgent nature, please contact Workforce Development directly via phone for the purpose of maintaining confidentiality.
-All consultations are provided by Professor Alex Capron, LLB, MA (Hon), Director of Research Ethics at the SC CTSI.
+All consultations are provided by Sabrina Derrington, MD, MA, HEC-C, Director of Research Ethics at the SC CTSI.

 Examples of supported topics

 - Advice regarding design of research projects (e.g., clinical equipoise, obligations to community)